Stratio/sparta/doc/src/site/sphinx/cluster.rst

          }

-If you change executionMode parameter you can change the type of execution, their possible values are:
+If you change the executionMode parameter you can change the type of execution, their possible values are:
   - mesos
   - yarn
   - standAlone